The wonder of technology

 These days technology is a part of almost every human beings’ life to some extent.
 Whether they might be a farmer working in the fields, checking the weather on their iPhone, or a child playing with their toys, using an artificial arm.

 Thanks to the technological advancements in social media and the internet of things (IoT) we now have people building a brand and making a living in ways we would have never thought possible when I was a kid.
-It genuinely amazes me that you have young people out there hustling and making something of themselves right out of or sometimes even during high-school.
+From high-tech prosthetic devices to more mundane assistive devices and free home repair for the disabled, technology is massively influencing disabled quality of life.
+It genuinely amazes me that you have young people out there hustling and making something of themselves right out of or sometimes even during high school.
 The world is a truly beautiful and amazing place and these young people are our future.

 But what happens when you are disabled?